 Where – Though celebrated in all India but majorly celebrated in Maharashtra, Goa, Tamil Nadu, Karnataka and Andhra Pradesh

 Onam is a significant part of South Indian culture and traditions.
 This is a 10 days festival which is celebrated as the harvest festival.
-People celebrate this festival with new clothes, lavish feast served on banana leafs and various dances, sports and games.
+People celebrate this festival with new clothes, a lavish feast served on banana leaf and various dances, sports, and games.
 The festival marked as the homecoming of the King Mahabali.
-It’s being said that he was the great devotee of Lord Vishnu and when Vishnu made Bali the king of underground, Lord Vishnu promise him that he can return to earth once in a year and his people will celebrate his homecoming as Onam.
-Travellers can enjoy this festival during South India tourism.
+It’s being said that he was the great devotee of Lord Vishnu and when Vishnu made Bali the king of the underground, Lord Vishnu promise him that he can return to earth once in a year and his people will celebrate his homecoming as Onam.
+Travelers can enjoy this festival during South India tourism.
 Locals decorate their houses with flowers and with different patterns of rangoli to welcome King Mahabali.

-Where – Trivandrum, Thrissur and Kottyam in Kerala
+Where – Trivandrum, Thrissur, and Kottayam in Kerala

 Read Also: Indian Events and Festivals to Enjoy in May

 3. Ramnagar Ramlila